 CHOOSE YOUR HOT MOD V2 MODEL & ORDER FROM THE DROP DOWN MENU BELOW

 Because we provide free shipping within the US, we’ll offer discounted USPS Priority Mail shipping for our customers and friends outside of the US.
 While rates vary typically from $35-$40 USD Internationally, we will offer HMV2s for a FLAT discounted shipping rate of just $20 and pay for the remainder on our end.
 Use the button and options below for International shipping.

 Order questions or support e-mail to: [email protected]

-This next video shows the gain increase when using the amp’s Preamp control on our 1981 JCM 800 model 2203 going from 2 to 10.
+This next video shows the gain increase using the standard Hot Mod V2 when using the amp’s Preamp control on our 1981 JCM 800 model 2203 going from 2 to 10.
 After it’s on 10, I turn on and use a clean boost floor box to demonstrate how the amp responds, and then I play it with the boost off with the preamp control still on 10.